Jacqueline Coté to become President of IofC Switzerland in April 2022

 This story is part of our series 75 Years of Stories about individuals who found new direction and inspiration through Caux, one for each year from 1946 to 2021.
 If you know a story appropriate for this series, please do pass on your ideas by email to John Bond or Yara Zhgeib.
 If you would like to know more about the early years of Initiatives of Change and the conference centre in Caux please click here and visit the platform For A New World.

-• All other photos: Initiatives of Change
+• Meeting in Caux 1985: Initiatives of Change

 Event Categories